reactjs/react.dev/beta/src/content/apis/react/useEffect.md

 * If some of your dependencies are objects or functions defined inside the component, there is a risk that they will **cause the Effect to re-run more often than needed.** To fix this, remove unnecessary [object](#removing-unnecessary-object-dependencies) and [function](#removing-unnecessary-function-dependencies) dependencies.
 You can also [extract state updates](#updating-state-based-on-previous-state-from-an-effect) and [non-reactive logic](#reading-the-latest-props-and-state-from-an-effect) outside of your Effect.

-* If your Effect wasn't caused by an interaction (like a click), React will let the browser **paint the updated screen first before running your Effect.** If your Effect is doing something visual (for example, positioning a tooltip), and the delay is noticeable (for example, it flickers), you need to substite `useEffect` with [`useLayoutEffect`.](/apis/react/useLayoutEffect)
+* If your Effect wasn't caused by an interaction (like a click), React will let the browser **paint the updated screen first before running your Effect.** If your Effect is doing something visual (for example, positioning a tooltip), and the delay is noticeable (for example, it flickers), you need to replace `useEffect` with [`useLayoutEffect`.](/apis/react/useLayoutEffect)

 * Effects **only run on the client.** They don't run during server rendering.